lotlouischoitslab/Champaign-Urbana_Bus_Ridership/.ipynb_checkpoints/README-checkpoint.md

 # Monthly Ridership Trend Analysis

-This section analyzes the passenger riderhip trend in four different months: October, July, February and December in addition to the total number of passengers with respect to years.
-Each data was analyzed separately and the linear regression method was called to determine the line of best fit for each figure shown below.
-A degree of 1, 2, and 3 were set to determine which degree produces the closest line of best fit according to the data plotted in a scatter plot.
+This section analyzes the passenger riderhip trend in four different months: October, July, February and December in addition to the total number of passengers with respect to years from 1997 to 2021.
+A scatter plot including all the monthls and the total bus ridership passenger analyzed from the years 1997 to 2021 were also plotted.

 ![title](images/describe.jpg)